Embassy of the United States, Jerusalem: Relocation to Jerusalem from Tel Aviv

-The opening of a new US Embassy in Jerusalem led two other countries to move their embassies to Jerusalem.
-Two days after the US Embassy opened, Guatemala moved its embassy to Israel back to Jerusalem.
-Paraguay also opened a Jerusalem embassy to Israel, citing the US precedent.
-A new Paraguayan President Mario Abdo Benitez took office on August 15, 2018 and on September 5, 2018, Paraguay's Foreign Minister Luis Alberto Castiglioni announced that the Paraguay embassy would be relocated back to Tel Aviv.

-Merger with the US Consulate-General
+Merger with the U.S. Consulate General

-On October 18, 2018, United States Secretary of State Mike Pompeo announced that the US would be merging the Embassy and US Consulate General in Jerusalem into a single mission.
-The United States will continue conducting relations with the West Bank and Gaza through a newly-created Palestinian Affairs Unit which will operate from the Agron Site of the Jerusalem Embassy.
-While the decision was praised by the Israeli Government, Palestinian officials criticized the Trump Administration for siding with Israel's claim to Jerusalem and "Greater Israel".
+On October 18, 2018, United States Secretary of State Mike Pompeo announced that the US would be merging the embassy and US Consulate General in Jerusalem into a single mission.
+The United States will continue conducting relations with the West Bank and Gaza through a newly created Palestinian Affairs Unit which will operate from the Agron Site of the Jerusalem Embassy.
+While the decision was praised by the Israeli Government, Palestinian officials criticized the first Trump Administration for siding with Israel's claim to Jerusalem and "Greater Israel".
 In February 2019, it was announced that the US Consulate General would be formally merging into the US Embassy in March.

 On March 4, 2019, the US Consulate-General was formally integrated into the US Embassy in Jerusalem.
-The Consulate-General's Agron Street premises will be revamped as the Palestinian Affairs Unit, which will handle many of the Consulate-General's former functions.
+The Consulate-General's Agron Street premises were revamped as the Palestinian Affairs Unit, which would handle many of the Consulate-General's former functions.
 This ends the US practice of assigning separate diplomatic missions to the Israelis and Palestinians.
-In response, Saeb Erekat, the secretary-general of the Palestine Liberation Organization's Executive Committee called for the international community to boycott the new Palestinian Affairs Unit.
+In response, Saeb Erekat, the secretary-general of the Palestine Liberation Organization's executive committee called for the international community to boycott the new Palestinian Affairs Unit.
 Erekat's sentiments were echoed by fellow Executive Committee member Hanan Ashrawi, who denounced the merger of the Consulate General as "political assault on Palestinian rights and identity".
 Ashrawi's visa request to the United States was subsequently denied.